Sofwave Medical: Product

 which was invented by Shimon Eckhouse and Ariel Sverdlik (CTO).

 The device facilitates a non-invasive treatment through seven cooled transducers, creating thermal zones in the dermis without injuring the epidermis, focusing its energy circa 1.5 mm below the skin’s surface.
 The treatment takes 30–45 minutes with minimal downtime treatment and reaches a result within a single treatment.
 It aims to firm patients' skin in the face and neck, and treat wrinkles.

-The device also used for mprovement in the appearance of cellulite.
+The device also used for improvement in the appearance of cellulite.